Institute for the Works of Religion

 The Institute for the Works of Religion (Istituto per le Opere di Religione; Institutum pro Operibus Religionis; abbreviated IOR), commonly known as the Vatican Bank, is a financial institution that is situated inside Vatican City and run by a Board of Superintendence, which reports to a Commission of Cardinals and the Pope.
 It is not a private bank, as there are no owners or shareholders; it has been established in the form of a juridical canonical foundation, pursuant to its statutes.
 Since 9 July 2014, its president is Jean-Baptiste de Franssu.
-The IOR is regulated by the Vatican's financial supervisory body AIF (Autorità di Informazione Finanziaria).
+The IOR is regulated by the Vatican's financial supervisory body ASIF (Autorità di Supervisione e Informazione Finanziaria).

 The Institute was founded in June 1942 by papal decree of Pope Pius XII.
 In June 2012, the IOR gave a first presentation of its operations.
 In July 2013, the Institute launched its own website.
 On 1 October 2013, it also published its first-ever annual report.

 On 24 June 2013, Pope Francis created a special investigative Pontifical Commission (CRIOR) to study IOR reform.
 On 7 April 2014, Pope Francis approved respective recommendations on the IOR's future which were jointly developed by the CRIOR and COSEA commissions and the IOR's management.
 "The IOR will continue to serve with prudence and provide specialized financial services to the Catholic Church worldwide", as the Vatican release stated.
 On 7 April 2014, Pope Francis approved a proposal on the Institute's future, "reaffirming the importance of the IOR’s mission for the good of the Catholic Church, the Holy See and the Vatican City State".
+On 30 January 2023, with a Chirograph published on March 7, Pope Francis revised the Statute, reaffirming that the purpose of the Institute is "to provide for the custody and management of movable and immovable assets transferred or entrusted to it by individuals or legal entities, intended for works of religion or charity."

+On 23 August 2022 Pope Francis signed a Rescript establishing that all financial resources of the Holy See and its associated institutions must be transferred to the Institute for the Works of Religion, which is to be considered the sole and exclusive entity responsible for asset management activities and the custodian of the Holy See's movable assets, as well as those of its departments, offices, and affiliated entities.